qsnake/gpaw/doc/install/BGP/performance.rst

 where the ``B`` groups of bands are further divided into ``K`` blocks.
 It is also required that *nbands/B/K* be integer-divisible.
 The value of ``K`` should be chosen so that 2 MB of wavefunctions are interchanged.
+The special cases of B=2, 4 as described above permit the use blocks of wavefunctions larger than 2 MB to be interchanged since there is only intranode communication.
 Larger blocks of wavefunctions can be interchanged by adjusting the Cobalt environment variables: DMCF_RECFIFO.

 The size of the wavefunction being interchanged is given by::